 How to Print Object’s Attributes in Python

-Python is an object-oriented programming language which uses objects and classes.
-The fundamental idea behind OOPs is to bind the data and the functions that use it in such a way that no other portion of the code may access it.
-A class is basically a collection of objects and every object has some characteristics or attributes that are related to them.
-You must be aware of an object’s attributes in order to work effectively with it.
-In this tutorial, we will demonstrate how to print object attributes in Python in detail along with examples.
+Python is an object-oriented programming language that revolves around the concept of objects and classes.
+The fundamental idea behind object-oriented programming is to encapsulate data and the functions that operate on it, ensuring no other portion of the code may access it.
+A class is a blueprint for creating objects, and each object possesses its own set of attributes or characteristics.
+Understanding an object’s attributes is crucial for efficient programming.
+In this tutorial, we will explore how to print object attributes in Python, providing detailed explanations and examples.

 If you want to learn more about Python Programming, Visit Python Programming Tutorials.

-Object is an instance of class and attributes are simply the features or characteristics of an object.
-All objects (variable instances) of a class share these attributes.
-For instance, if an object is a human its attributes are complexion, height, gender, and many more.
+Object is an instance of class and attributes are simply the features or characteristics associated with that object.
+For example, in the context of humans, attributes can include complexion, height, gender, and many more.

 Similarly, consider another example of fruits.
-Every fruit has some color and taste.
-Here, you can say that fruit is a class with two attributes color and taste.
-And mango, apple, banana, peach etc. are the objects of class fruit having these two attributes.
-In short, object act as variables that hold some data which can be a string or integer.
+Every fruit has its own color and taste.
+We can think of “fruit” as a class with two attributes: color and taste.
+Mango, apple, banana, peach, etc. can be seen as objects of the “fruit” class, each having its own specific values for color and taste.
+In short, object act as variables that store data which can be in the form of strings, integers, or other types.

 #create a class